St. Paul's Church, Stockholm

 The parish church, an 1876 neo-Gothic brick structure, was designed by the Swedish architects and brothers Axel and Hjalmar Kumlien.

 The congregation was formed in 1868, the first Methodist church in Sweden.
 In 2013 it became part of the Uniting Church in Sweden (Equmeniakyrkan) with the formation of that denomination.
-Owing to its declining enrollment, the remaining parishioners dissolved the parish and sold the church to Stockholm Stadsmission, a local charitable organization, in 2015.
+Owing to its declining enrollment, the remaining parishioners dissolved the parish and sold the church to Stockholms stadsmission, a local charitable organization, in 2015.